 Nestlé already reformulates around one third of its product portfolio every year.
 It will use its industry-leading innovation capability to further enhance foods and beverages for children with even more fruits, vegetables, fiber-rich grains and micronutrients.
 Nestlé will also continue to reduce sugars, salt and saturated fats.

 Over the past decades, Nestlé has improved nutrition across its product range.
-Driven by its purpose to enhance quality of life and contribute to a healthier future, Nestlé has pledged to accelerate this work.
+Driven by its purpose to enhance the quality of life and contribute to a healthier future, Nestlé has pledged to accelerate this work.
 By 2020 the company will:

 • Add at least 750 million portions (80g) of vegetables to its products;